jemish-yudiz/import-checker-Extention/README.md

 1. **Any method call** on capitalized identifiers (Model names like `User`, `Product`, `Order`)
 2. Import statements to see which models are imported
-3. Intelligently excludes built-in JavaScript/Node.js globals and commented code
+3. Properly ignores commented code

 If it finds a model method usage without the corresponding import, it displays a warning with helpful information.
 The extension uses a smart catch-all pattern that detects:

 - All 50+ standard Mongoose methods
-- **Custom static methods** you define on your models
 - Any `ModelName.anyMethod()` pattern

 ## Example